THE BLAKK DAHLIA | AUTHOR, LIFESTYLE BLOGGER

 Women sitting in the dark with a laptop

 Making plans and putting forth the effort can be miles apart.
-The first step can be difficult for some as many don’t know where to begin or what to do first.
+The first step can be difficult for some, as many don’t know where to begin or what to do first.
 According to the "society of social media", starting means immediately pounding the pavement with action.
 In some cases, getting started entails getting motivated and inspired while creating a plan of action.
 Even seeking these can be beneficial and a step towards “making it happen”.
-For 2025, I decided to start with getting the motivation back as previous years have drained my energy and drive to go forth with the next big thing.
+At the beginning of the year, I decided to start by getting my motivation back, as previous years have drained my energy and drive to move forward with the next big thing.

 The beginning stages are crucial moments because that’s when doubt and negativity creep in.
-Daily habits of waking up and “getting to it” can change as time goes on because of the constant “what ifs”.
-Surrounding the goal with inspiration can help one stick to the plan no matter how hard it is to get a foot off the ground.
+Daily habits of waking up and “getting to it” can change over time because of the constant “what ifs”.
+Surrounding the goal with inspiration can help one stick to the plan, no matter how hard it is to get a foot off the ground.

 If your “start” isn’t pushing out immediate action, don’t worry!
-Look at these tips below to learn how you can get the necessary tools to be motivated for the start.
+Look at these tips below to learn how you can get the necessary tools to be motivated at the start.

 Get an “idea” of how to begin or where you want to start